Anthoni-Mathias/Boston-Barbers/README.md

-# Boston-Barbers
+# Ms2 Boston-Barbers

- milestone number 2 code instittute
+---

+![Mockup image of the project]